-When the church was opened in 1874, Cardinal Henry Manning, the Archbishop of Westminster, said: “A sanctuary has been opened to be specifically devoted to the adoration of the Blessed Sacrament.”
+When the church was opened in 1874, Cardinal Henry Manning, the Archbishop of Westminster, said it would be “specifically devoted to the adoration of the Blessed Sacrament.”

 It was the first Catholic church to be named for Corpus Christi – the feast of Christ’s Body and Blood – since the Reformation.
-Its construction was intended as reparation for the crimes against the Blessed Sacrament committed in England since the 16th century.
+The church’s construction was intended as reparation for the offences against the Blessed Sacrament committed in England since the 16th century.

-With the encouragement of Cardinal Vincent Nichols, the parish priest Fr Alan Robinson has begun to renovate Corpus Christi, sometimes known as “the actors’ church’’.
+With the encouragement of Cardinal Vincent Nichols, the parish priest Fr Alan Robinson has begun to renovate Corpus Christi, sometimes known as “the actors’ church’’ because of its historical relationship with London’s Theatreland.
 The narthex and Sacred Heart chapel have been restored, and earlier this month the high altar was unveiled.

 Parish administrator Alex Dimminger said: “The way the sanctuary opens up into the heavens reminds us that we do not come to God alone.

-“When we approach the altar, we join ourselves to the countless angels, saints, thrones and dominions who praise and glorify God on high,” he said.
+“When we approach the altar, we join ourselves to the countless angels, saints, thrones and dominions who praise and glorify God on high.”

-The next stage of the restoration involves renovating the nave, the floors and the pews, as well as updating the heating and lighting systems.
-The parish is accepting donations at corpuschristimaidenlane.org.uk/donate.
+The next stage of the restoration involves renovating the nave, floors and pews, as well as updating the heating and lighting systems.
+The parish is accepting donations.

-It also hopes to become a centre of Eucharistic devotion.
-Fr Robinson has launched the Sodality of the Blessed Sacrament.
+It also hopes to strengthen its identity as a centre of Eucharistic devotion.
+Fr Robinson has launched a Sodality (association) of the Blessed Sacrament.
 On the first Thursday of each month, a Mass will be celebrated with a choir and a different guest preacher on the Blessed Sacrament.
 Mass will be followed by Adoration and Benediction.

 Having been unable to sell in churches for well over a year due to the pandemic, we are now inviting readers to support the Herald by investing in our future.
 We have been a bold and influential voice in the church since 1888, standing up for traditional Catholic culture and values.